Revisiting the October Revolution and the Communist Idea

-This attempt to place communism and fascism in the same counter-Enlightenment box is ideologically and intellectually shallow, a product of the long struggle over the right to shape the future between capitalism and communism that raged over most of the 20th century; ending ultimately, so its detractors would have us believe, in the triumph of capitalism.
-However given the plethora of articles and books on the Russian Revolution which appeared in 2017, marking the event’s centenary, it is a struggle that continues on into the second decade of the 21stcentury — certainly on the level of ideas
+But here let us be in no doubt: the attempt to place communism and fascism in the same counter-Enlightenment box is ideologically and intellectually shallow, a product of the long struggle over the right to shape the future between capitalism and communism that raged over most of the 20th century; ending ultimately, so its detractors would have us believe, in the triumph of capitalism.
+However given the plethora of articles and books on the Russian Revolution which appeared in 2017, marking the event’s centenary, it is a struggle that continues on into the second decade of the 21stcentury — at least, certainly on the level of ideas

 As Gray argues: “Soviet communism did not emanate from a Russian monastery…It was a quintessentially Western and European enlightenment ideology.”